-To complement the topic taught in week two (Cuisine and Culture) you also are invited to the International Food Festival, arranged in collaboration with the University’s Social Programme.
-The event will happen once per term in addition to your lessons and is a great opportunity for you to socialise with classmates and other students at the Language Centre.
+To complement the topic taught in week two (Cuisine and Culture) you will also attend the International Food Festival, arranged in collaboration with UAL’s Social Programme.
+This event also forms a key part of the course and will provide a great opportunity to socialise with classmates and other students at UAL.

 - Weeknight courses offered in French, German, Italian, Japanese, Mandarin and Spanish

 - 8 week courses

 - Entry to the International Food Festival arranged by UAL's Social Programme